 The Expected Family Contribution (EFC) is an estimate of what your family might be able to contribute.
 The EFC is calculated from information you report on your FAFSA.
 Your EFC is printed on the Student Aid Report (SAR) that you receive after filing your FAFSA.

 The formula is established by federal law and determines your eligibility for student aid programs.

 If you feel that your current situation is not accurately reflected on your FAFSA, you may request a Special Circumstances Re-Evaluation.
-Special Situations page for more information.
+For more information, see the Special Situations page.